pierrepita/cidacs-cluster/documentation/tutorial.md

 #### Setup spark.env.sh file

-We use the script `setup_spark.sh` from our repository to setup spark.
+We use the script `setup_spark.sh` from `cidacs-cluster` repository to setup spark.
 Note the conficurations in this script must change acording to each machine.
 If the machines in your cluster have different hardware setups, please adjust the script accordingly.
+Note that the script also takes care of Dynamic Allocation, which should be configured acording with the needs of the users.

 #### Setup Slaves